hackclub/hackclub/workshops/backjack/README.md

    }
 ```
-Then if one of the total meets this condition we should call the ` Hit_Bust_check ` function which checks if the player has won or lost.
+Then if one of the totals meets this condition we should call the ` Hit_Bust_check ` function which checks if the player has won or lost.
 ```C++
  if (Tl_Pl_card >= 21 || Tl_Dl_card >= 21){
        Hit_Bust_check();                       			/* place it here */